-Brian Werner started the Tiger Missing Link Foundation in 1995 in an effort to start documenting tigers in captivity outside of AZA zoos.
-One of the tigers that Brian had acquired participated in the first genetic testing of tigers and the results astonished everyone.
+In 1995, he founded and originated; Tiger Missing Link Foundation in an effort to start documenting tigers in captivity outside of accredited zoos.
+The first tiger that Brian had acquired participated in the first genetic testing of tigers and the results astonished everyone.
 The tiger turned out to be an Indochinese tiger, a species of tiger that not many zoos even have.
 This led to the theory that we cannot discard tigers that are being kept in captivity; whether in sanctuaries, small zoos or in private hands, and label them as generic or “junk” tigers.
 If we are going to save a species from becoming extinct, we must look at every individual out there that represents that species.

-In 1997, Brian, and his family formed the Tiger Creek Wildlife Refuge on the 25 acres that Brian had purchased years ago here in Red Springs Texas.
+In 1997, Brian, along with his family formed the Tiger Creek Wildlife Refuge on the 25 acres that Brian had purchased in 1989 while home on Leave from the U.S. Navy.

-Living in a small cabin with no running water, Brian and his family started clearing land, building cages and preparing a place for unwanted tigers.
-We recruited any volunteer we could find to help us build, care for the cats and keep the dream alive.
+After the military service, in 1993; he and his wife along with 4 of his older children moved onto the property and lived in a small barn red cabin with no running water, they started clearing land, building cages and preparing a place for unwanted tigers.
+We recruited any volunteer that we could find to help build and care for the cats.

-At first we could only afford smaller cages with exercise yards to rotate the cats in.
+At first we could only afford smaller enclosures with exercise yards to rotate the cats through.
 We knew this wouldn't be permanent, but for the time being, it would work.
 There were many struggles and sometimes things seemed overwhelming, but we knew there was no turning back.